The Weight of Words

 Mita didn’t speak.
-The poker in her hand was suddenly heavier than before — or maybe it was the weight of his words dragging her muscles down.
+The poker in her hand felt suddenly heavier — or perhaps it was the weight of his words dragging her muscles down.

-The stranger stood by the fire, watching the flames as though they were telling him something.
+The stranger stood by the fire, watching the flames as though they were whispering secrets to him.

 “I understand more than you think.”